daveolson53/pam_tacplus/README.md

 service authorized :)
 During PAM account the AV pairs returned by the TACACS+ servers are made available to the PAM environment, so you can use i.e. pam_exec.so to do something with these AV pairs.
+Not all service types return AV pairs.
+If you need privilege levels for accounting, e.g., at least some servers require the service to be "shell"

 ### Basic installation:
 This project is using autotools for building, so please run autoreconf first.